Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 If you’ve read anything about search engine optimization, many little things add up to how your website gets ranked.
 Images are part of that.

-• They are named to represent where and why they are used — with a keyphrase.
+• Images are named to represent where and why they are used — with a keyphrase.

 • Accurate Alt and Title tags are completed in your Media Library, which is included in the code when images are inserted.